South Africa contracts US-sanctioned Russian bank Gazprombank to revive gas refinery

 BRICS has expanded by accepting requests for membership from Iran, Saudi Arabia, Egypt, Argentina, Ethiopia and the United Arab Emirates.

-The 45,000 barrels-a-day facility at Mossel Bay on the country's southern coast stopped operations in 2020 after running out of feedstock.
+The 45,000 barrel per day (bpd) facility at Mossel Bay on the country's southern coast stopped operations in 2020 after running out of feedstock.
 Its refurbishment and recommissioning are “critical components of PetroSA’s turnaround strategy,” Energy Voice reported on December 11, quoting Ntshavheni.

 The plant, said The Globe and Mail, is likely to play a key role in the development of a large South African gas project, following two huge offshore gas discoveries by French supermajor, TotalEnergies in 2019 and 2020.